sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-450	Delete Node in a BST    		44.9%	Medium
+if key<root, goes left, else goes right if key==root, we first sink the root to its right leftmost node, swap it, and delete the left most node.
+->>
+<<-449	Serialize and Deserialize BST    		53.5%	Medium
+preorder: root left right .. and '# ' for null node.
+deserialization: also do preorder.
+->>

 <<-508	Most Frequent Subtree Sum    		58.6%	Medium
 postorder sum + hashmap